SHIVAMAMBAH/DSA/Chapter 01/Explanation.md

 ## 5. What is an Algorithm?
 An algorithm is the step-by-step unambiguous instruction to solve a given problem.<br>
 In the traditional study of algorithm, there are two main criteria for judging the merits of algorithms: **Correctness** [does the algoorithm give solution to the problem in a finite number of steps] and **Efficiency** [How much resources in terms of time and memory} does it take to execute.

+## 5. Why the analysis of the Algorithm?
+A ---------> B<br>
+To go from city A to city B, there can be many ways of accomplishing this: by flight, by bus, by train ans also by bicycle.
+Depending on the availability and convenience, we choose the one that suits us.
+Similarily, in Computer Science, multiple algorithma are available for solving the same problem. **Algorithm analysis helps us to determine which algorithm is most efficient in terms of time and space consumed.**